zavrelj/zavrelj.github.io/README.md

 Just about any traditional web hosting provider will let you upload files to their servers over FTP.
 To upload generated site to a web host using FTP, simply copy the content of generated _site folder to the root folder of your hosting account.
 This is most likely to be the httpdocs or public_html folder on most hosting providers.

-If you want to use GitHub as your web hosting provider, you can follow my tutorial at https://medium.com/@zavrelj/jekyll-on-github-in-10-seconds-264ca3013e30#.sn23ewkp6
+If you want to use GitHub as your web hosting provider, you can follow this easy tutorial https://pages.github.com/

 ## Cover image